 The NCC forest bordering our community is an integral part of the community experience.
 Transformed from its natural state by cottage development in the 1900s, and severely damaged by the 1998 ice storm, it currently serves as an area for walking, a home for wildlife and a buffer between the community and traffic on the Ottawa River Parkway.

-Our overall goal for the NCC forest is to foster a healthy urban forest and green space supporting native plants and wildlife and recreational enjoyment of nature.
+Our overall goal for the NCC forest is to foster a healthy, diverse urban forest supporting native plants and wildlife and recreational enjoyment in nature.

 Our objectives are to: